Games

 We understand institutional procurement.
 We can work with purchase orders, provide W-8BEN/W-9 forms for international clients, accommodate multi-stage approval processes, and deliver against milestone-based contracts.
 We have experience working with university procurement departments and public sector frameworks.

 Yes this is one of our specialities.
 We have successfully converted Flash-based educational games to HTML5 and Unity, preserving gameplay fidelity while adding modern features like mobile support, accessibility, and LMS integration.
 See our Fire of London case study for Museum of London.
+For a full overview of our approach, see our legacy modernisation service.

-We are based in London (GMT/BST) but regularly overlap with US East Coast and European studios.
+We're based in London (GMT/BST) but regularly overlap with US East Coast and European studios.
 For US West Coast clients, we can adjust schedules to ensure 4+ hours of overlap for standups and code reviews.

 For ongoing co-development we work on weekly or monthly rates with transparent sprint reporting, so you only pay for capacity you use.
 For well-scoped features (a porting layer, a UI system, a multiplayer integration), we can also provide fixed-price quotes with milestone-based payments.